ctf-wiki/ctf-wiki/docs/pwn/linux/glibc-heap/implementation/malloc.md

              */

-// If bit&gt;map, it means that there is no free block in the map that is larger than the current required chunk.
+// If bit>map, it means that there is no free block in the map that is larger than the current required chunk.
 // If the bit is 0, then the parameter brought by idx2bit above is 0.
             if (bit > map || bit == 0) {

                 do {

 // Find the next block until its corresponding map is not 0.
-// If it doesn&#39;t exist, you can only use the top chunk.
+// If it doesn't exist, you can only use the top chunk.
                     if (++block >= BINMAPSIZE) /* out of bins */

                         goto use_top;